socialincome-san/public/recipients_app/README.md

 # Mobile App

-Mobile App for Recipients of a Social Income
+Mobile App for Recipients of a Social Income.

 ## Basic Setup

-The development doesn't require any production Firebase credentials.
-We rely on local emulators which are populated with dummy seed data.
-Follow `Admin Tool` setup to start emulators.
+For the basic setup, please refer to the main [README](../README.md)

 ## Getting Started